goulu/openbook-book-data/readme.txt

 * Where do I get more detailed help?

 See the OpenBook support site at http://code.google.com/p/openbook4wordpress/ for detailed help and support.

-I encourage you to report problems at http://code.google.com/p/openbook4wordpress/issues/list.
-You can also check my website, http://johnmiedema.ca/openbook-wordpress-plugin/, or email me at openbook@johnmiedema.ca.
+I encourage you to report problems at http://code.google.com/p/openbook4wordpress/issues/list You can also check my website http://johnmiedema.ca/openbook-wordpress-plugin/ or email me at openbook@johnmiedema.ca